Destinations Eat Do Sleep Marrakech Morocco

 Riad Farnatchi

-The ultimate home from home in Marrakech, the five star Riad Farnatchi is a lovingly converted collection of private houses located the heart of the oldest part of the Medina.
+The ultimate home from home in Marrakech, the five-star Riad Farnatchi is a lovingly converted collection of private houses located in the heart of the oldest part of the Medina.
 International hoteliers Jonathan and James Wix have created a characterful, luxurious hideaway where ten exquisitely decorated bedroom suites sit alongside five-star service and facilities.
-Staff out number guests, service is slick and discreet, and the new spa in the hotel is worth booking in for.
-Riad Farnatchi will feel more like your home for the stay in the city than a hotel.
+Staff outnumber guests, service is slick and discreet, and the new spa in the hotel is worth booking in for.
+Riad Farnatchi will feel more like your home for a stay in the city than a hotel.

 Check Availability & Prices